wp-plugins/bar-pie-chart/bar-pie-charts/readme.txt

 == Short codes ==

-* To display the pie chart just add this short code [bpc_bar_pie_chart]
+To display the pie chart just add this short code [bpc_bar_pie_chart]

-* You will notice that the default percent on the chart is 50% to change the value add the precent attribute and the value you want it to be.
+You will notice that the default percent on the chart is 50% to change the value add the precent attribute and the value you want it to be
   [bpc_bar_pie_chart percent="20"]

-*You can change the color of the chart by adding the color attribute.
-The color can either be a name like "black" or be a Hex value like "#000000"
+You can change the color of the chart by adding the color attribute.
+The color can either be a name like "black" or be a Hex value like '#000000'
   [bpc_bar_pie_chart percent="30" color="black"]

-*You can make the chart smaller with the size attribute.
-  [bpc_bar_pie_chart percent="60" color="#00FF00" size="small"]
+You can make the chart smaller with the size attribute [bpc_bar_pie_chart percent="60" color="#00FF00" size="small"]

+== Screenshots ==

+1. Basic Bar Pie Chart
+2. Bar Pie Chart that is set to 60%
+3. Bar Pie chart with 70% and color Black
+4. Bar Pie Chart with 80%, color red and Size small

 == Change log ==